gameroom420/spnati/creator-docs/docs/dialogue/variables.md

 conditions.
 You can also add extra restrictions using variable tests on the custom variable.
 Furthermore, any additional matches will (randomly) be assigned variables with the same names but with `2`, `3`, and so on, appended.
 These can also be used with variable tests, but note that not all possible combinations of such additional numbered variables will be tried.

+If multiple conditions define the same variable, but at least one of them have a 0 lower bound, the variable may end up undefined, either because no player at all matched a condition with 0 lower bound, or because no one player matched all conditions.
+You can use the `~count()~` function to check how many players matched the conditions.

 Note that you _don't_ have to define a custom variable to reference a specific character whose presence you've ensured with an Opponent or Also Playing condition.